CyberT33N/Socket.IO-Example/README.md

 The **user** collection contains the **user token**, **user name** and the **friends array** which will store the friendlist from this user.

+<br><br>The friendlist currently must also contain the room ID because of the left sidebar of the Chat APP which will fetch the room ID when we switch the friend chats.

 ```javascript
 {
     "token": "b",